taoyang1122/pytorch-SimSiam/README.md

 |Reproduced|256|64.8%|

 ## Issues
 Currently, I wasn't able to reproduce the results.
 I listed some possible issues below.
-Any discussions are welcomed.
+Any discussions are welcome.

 1. During pre-training, I use the R50 backbone with fc layer (out_dim=1000).
 Currently, I am re-doing the pre-training without the fc layer (output from the pooling layer to the following MLP projection).